arnav201102/ML-DL-AI-Roadmap/docs/Linear Algebra/Unit 3- Alternate Coordinate Systems (Bases)/questions.md

 Why is PCA a change of basis?

 **Answer:**
-It rotates axes to variance directions.
+It rotates axes toward directions of maximum variance.

 ---